Step 1: Check current swap usage

 Complete

 You have now successfully increased swap space on Debian 12.
-If you need to adjust the size of the swap, you can delete the existing swap file and then repeat the steps above, specifying the desired new size.
+If you need to adjust the size of the swap, you can delete the existing swap file and repeat the steps above, specifying the desired new size.

 After you create and enable the swap file following the steps above, the swap space will take effect immediately.
 You can verify it with the following command: